Tattoo You: Recording

 The earliest songs used for Tattoo You are "Tops" and "Waiting on a Friend".
 The backing tracks for both songs were cut in late 1972 during the Goats Head Soup (1973) sessions with Mick Taylor and not Ronnie Wood.
 Taylor, who was not credited, later demanded and received a share of the album's royalties.

 Dating from the Black and Blue sessions are the backing tracks for "Slave" and "Worried About You".
 They feature Billy Preston on keyboards and Ollie E. Brown on percussion.
 Wayne Perkins plays the lead guitar on "Worried About You".

-The album opens with "Start Me Up", originally rehearsed under the working title "Never Stop" and as a reggae-influenced number in 1978 during the Some Girls sessions, and the balance of it was recorded during these particular sessions in Paris (at Pathé Marconi studios) sessions where the more rock-infused track was recorded.
+The album opens with "Start Me Up", originally rehearsed under the working title "Never Stop" and as a reggae-influenced number in 1978 during the Some Girls sessions.
+The balance of it was recorded during these particular sessions in Paris (at Pathé Marconi studios), where the more rock-infused track was recorded.
 "Black Limousine" was also worked on during these sessions.

 The basic tracks for "No Use in Crying", "Neighbours", "Heaven" and "Little T & A" came from the Emotional Rescue sessions.

 "Hang Fire" was worked on in both the Some Girls and Emotional Rescue sessions.

 The vocal parts for the songs on Tattoo You were overdubbed during sessions in October–November 1980 and April–June 1981.
 Jagger was the only member of the band present at some of these sessions.
 Other overdubs, such as Sonny Rollins' saxophone parts on "Slave" and "Waiting on a Friend", were also added at these sessions.
 The album was mixed at Atlantic Studios, Electric Lady Studios, Hit Factory and Power Station in New York City.